zar-moethu/staying-connected-through-statistics/README.md

   - Degrees of freedom: 4

   **Interpretation**
-  Since the _p-value is greater than 0.05_, we _fail to reject the null hypothesis_.
+  - Since the _p-value is greater than 0.05_, we _fail to reject the null hypothesis_.
-  This means the daily number of calls from Mom and Dad **follows a Poisson distribution** indicating that their calling behaviour is statistically consistent, steady, and
+  - This means the daily number of calls from Mom and Dad **follows a Poisson distribution**.
-  naturally spaced over time.
-The calls happened at a regular and expected pace, without unusual variation.
+  - In other words, Mom and Dad’s combined calling pattern shows **no unusual variation** — no surprising spikes or gaps.
+Their calls occur at a regular and expected pace, supporting the idea of **steady communication over time**.

 ### 🔍 _4.2 Student’s t-test_